gradvohl/YAPTT/syncThreads/semaphoresMutexExample/README.md

 Beyond the inclusion of ``pthreads.h``, to use semaphores, we must also include the ``semaphore.h`` header that will gives us the primitives and data types for using semaphores.

+### Semaphore declaration, initialization and destroy
 Now, let us look at the ``main.c`` file that contains the function ``largestElement`` (in line 33), which is responsible for instantiate the threads.
 In that function, in line 38, we declared ``sem_t semaphore`` variable, which we will use to syncronize the threads.

 After the declaration, in line 50, we initialized the ``semaphore`` variable using the ``sem_init`` primitive.
 That primitive receives three parameters: the semaphore address, a flag to indicate if the semaphore is shared between threads (0) or if it is shared among process (non zero), and the initial value (greater than or equal to zero).

 After initialize the semaphore, we can use it to block or unblock other threads as we will describe later.
-When we do not need the semaphore anymore, we can dispose it with the command ``sem_destroy``, as we did in line .
+When we do not need the semaphore anymore, we can dispose it with the command ``sem_destroy``, as we did in line 94.